spatie/laravel-demo-mode/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-demo-mode.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-demo-mode)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-demo-mode.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-demo-mode)

 Image you are working on new app.
-Your client wants to see that progress that you've made.
+Your client wants to see the progress that you've made.
 However your site isn't ready for prime time yet.
-You could already create some login functionality and only display the site to logged in users.
+Sure, you could create some login functionality and display the site only to logged in users.
 But why bother creating users when there is a more pragmatic approach?

 This package provides a route middleware to protected routes from prying eyes.
-All users that visit a protocted route will be redirect to a configurable url (e.g. `/work-in-progress`).
+All users that visit a protocted route will be redirect to a configurable url (e.g. `/under-construction`).
 To view the content of the routes a visitor must first visit a url that grants access (e.g. `/demo`).

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).